-Like all other heavily shedding breeds, there are plenty of reasons why Pugs shed so bad.
+Like all other heavily shedding breeds, there are plenty of reasons why Pugs shed so badly.

-If you’re thinking of adopting a Pug, it can be helpful to understand the reasons why Pugs shed so heavily.
+If you’re considering adopting a Pug, it can be helpful to understand why Pugs shed so heavily.

-More than anything, this can help you notice changes that might be a signal of illness.
+More than anything, this can help you notice changes that might signal illness.

 How Much Do Pugs Shed Video

 Reasons Why Pugs Shed So Much

 Pugs have what’s known as a double-layered coat, which is exactly what it sounds like.

 Underneath is a dense undercoat, which is usually soft and fluffy, and on top is a wirier topcoat that often has black hairs running through it, mainly down their back.